josebalius/ngReactGrid/README.md

 gulp
 ```

-You are now developing!
-Gulp will generate a build folder for you and put everything in there.
-I use examples/basic.html to implement features.
-It is my "sandbox" environment, so it is always changing (with whatever I'm working on)!
-However I still commit it because it is a good starting point for development.
+I use examples/basic.html to implement features, it is my "sandbox" environment.
+This file however is always changing (with whatever it is that I am working on) so beware.
+I suggest you copy this file and set it up your way.
+I will be creating more examples when I have some time.

-I should probably create other examples, I will when I have some time.
 Please remember that there is also a documentation site: http://josebalius.github.io/ngReactGrid/

 Good luck!